sage-code/maj/README.md

 1. most letters represent a single sound (1:1);
 1. two letters can be combined to create a new sound (2:1);
 1. most frequent words are shorter than less frequent words;
+1. most words including numerals are ending with vowel;
 1. word order in proposition is semantical significant;

 **Punctuation:**